})

 Security professionals must possess knowledge of health and safety regulations relevant to construction areas.
 This knowledge is essential for ensuring compliance and fostering a safe working environment.

-• Strong Communication Skills: Effective communication is key for coordinating with project managers and building crews.
+• Strong Communication Skills: Effective communication is key for coordinating with project managers and construction crews.
 Staff must clearly convey safety measures and protocols to ensure they are understood and adhered to.

-By prioritising these qualifications, construction managers can hire professionals who are not only capable but also well-equipped to navigate the complexities of building safety.
-The lesson is clear: investing in qualified safety personnel today prevents greater losses tomorrow.
+By prioritising these qualifications, construction managers can hire professionals who are not only capable but also well-equipped to navigate the complexities of construction site safety.
+The lesson is clear: investing in qualified security personnel today prevents greater losses tomorrow.

 1. Conduct a Security Risk Assessment: Before the project begins, a comprehensive risk assessment should identify potential security threats specific to the site and project scope.
 Ignoring this step can lead to vulnerabilities that may compromise the entire project.